Çuval products are made with the finest natural and found materials available; including vegetable-tanned leather, suede, nubuck and canvas.

-Our products become more beautiful over time and are intended to be enjoyed by generations yet to come, especially when maintained with loving care.
+All our materials are from Turkey and of the highest quality and all our products become more beautiful over time and are intended to be enjoyed by generations yet to come, especially when maintained with loving care.

-All our leather is from Turkey and of the highest quality.
 Our vegetable tanned leather supplier has deep-rooted passion for tanning since 1927 using antique recipes including natural extracts and fat liquors.
 Our supplier for nubuck is a boutique factory established in 1980, who uses only domestic raw materials instead of importing.

 Vegetable tanning is the oldest, purist, and most natural method of processing leather.
 Our suppliers still use only full grain %100 vegetable tanned leather that uses no harmful chemicals and dyes in their production.